Shopware Headless & Composable Architecture: A Practical Guide for Decision Makers

 Implement Headless (Single SPA) If:

-Development team 6-12 people
+Development team 6-12 people with JavaScript expertise

-Multi-channel requirements (web + mobile app)
+Multi-channel requirements (web + mobile app + kiosks)

-Heavy personalization requirements
+Heavy personalization requirements that outgrow server-side rendering

 You can invest 16-24 weeks for initial implementation